 - 1. Johnson Hall and its grounds should be identified, maintained and promoted as the City's historical centerpiece. - 2.
-The City should work with the Johnson Hall Administration to secure grants to: - Maintain and improve existing buildings and grounds. - Develop a Visitor Center, rest area, and museum at Johnson Hall. - Fund archaeological excavations designed to discover the perimeters and usage of the 18th Century buildings. - Install and/or replace sidewalks. - Remove dead trees, brush, and debris. - Develop landscaping consistent with 18th Century usage. - Organize local volunteer groups to assist with ongoing maintenance and restoration of the Facility. - 3.
+The City should work with the Johnson Hall Administration to secure grants to: - ➤ Maintain and improve existing buildings and grounds. - > Develop a Visitor Center, rest area, and museum at Johnson Hall. - Fund archaeological excavations designed to discover the perimeters and usage of the 18th Century buildings. - > Install and/or replace sidewalks. - > Remove dead trees, brush, and debris. - > Develop landscaping consistent with 18th Century usage. - ➤ Organize local volunteer groups to assist with ongoing maintenance and restoration of the Facility. - 3.
 The City of Johnstown should keep the City-owned property adjacent to Johnson Hall, as well as Hall Avenue, well maintained in order to provide an aesthetically-appealing entranceway into Johnson Hall. - 4.
-The City should participate in the New York State Office of Historic Preservation's Certified Local Government Program. - 5.
+The City Common Council should adopt a Historic Preservation Law that would: - > Create a Historic District in the Central Business District area. - > Create other Historic Districts within the City as deemed appropriate. - Designate Historic sites and buildings as landmarks. - ➤ Encourage the preservation of all buildings to aesthetically enhance the City. - 5.
+The City should participate in the New York State Office of Historic Preservation's Certified Local Government Program. - 6.
 The City should work with and encourage the owners of historic homes, sites and buildings to participate in guided tours.
-The City of Johnstown should also encourage passive self-guided tours of historic properties in the community by providing additional signage and educational displays. - 6.
-The City should place appropriate signage at historic sites to acquaint and inform visitors and tourists about their historical significance. - 7.
+The City of Johnstown should also encourage passive self-guided tours of historic properties in the community by providing additional signage and educational displays.

+- 7. The City should place appropriate signage at historic sites to acquaint and inform visitors and tourists about their historical significance. - 8.
 The City should encourage the upkeep and continued restoration and enhancement of all historic properties within the community.

+CHAPTER IV

-CHAPTER IV - PARKS, RECREATION AND OPEN SPACE
+PARKS, RECREATION AND OPEN SPACE